 Our Six Weeks of Summer guide helps you and your family plan fun and creative activities during the summer holidays.
 With weekly challenges and plenty of events to attend, our guide shows you there’s something new to do every single week in Hull and it doesn’t have to break the bank.

 It’s pretty simple.
-Grab one of our handy guides from the Hull 2017 Information Pod in Paragon Interchange from 22 July, or download a guide and print it at home.
+Grab one of our handy guides from the Hull 2017 Information Pod in Paragon Interchange, or download a guide and print it at home.

 Once you have your guide, you’ll notice there’s a weekly Challenge Hull to get stuck into.
 From exploring your local park to mastering the art of origami, these challenges are designed to get the whole family together to try something new.
 They’re all free to do, and you can share your creations using #ChallengeHull – we might even share it ourselves!